 - Popping/Crunching Sounds

 - Inability to Move

-While symptoms such as swelling and redness can generally be treated at home, other conditions may require medical attention.
-If you're having trouble finding recovery and relief for your symptoms, consider making an appointment with your physician, as he or she may be needed to assess the injury in order to offer a diagnosis.
+While symptoms such as swelling and redness can generally be treated at home, other conditions may require professional attention.
+If you're having trouble finding recovery and relief for your symptoms, consider making an appointment with your chiropractor or physician, as he or she may be needed to assess the injury in order to offer a diagnosis.

-Your kneed condition may prompt you to see a medical professional.
+Your knee condition may prompt you to see a professional.
 During your exam, you can expect your doctor to ask you questions regarding the pain and its specific location.
 Your knee will also be inspected for tenderness and mobility.

 In some cases, your doctor may find it necessary for more extensive testing, such as requesting an X-ray, ultrasound or blood work.
 Of course, these later techniques are for more extensive injuries, in which treatment may require surgery.

 Treatment options for knee injuries vary according to particular conditions, but often include:

 A professional will be able to explore your treatment options with you, and offer the best course of action for your needs.

 At Your Healthy Spine, we care about you and your body – we want to ensure you're living a happy and healthy life.
 From chiropractic and massage services, and even acupuncture and naturopathy, we offer a variety of treatment options that will give you the recovery and relief you deserve.